 - 1. Discount rate: by definition it is the rate at which the Central bank extends discount credits to deposit banks.
-In our practice, the discount rate is used as a base for calculating the default rates to the banking system, as well as signal for the changes in the Monetary policy stance. - 2.
-The Lombard credits interest rate: Lombard credits represent monetary policy instrument which serve as a last resort facility and are extended on the base of collateral.
-Types of securities that can be used as collateral and terms for their utilization are revised on a quarterly basis and published ("List of securities that can be used as a collateral for NBRM credits").
+In our practice, the discount rate is used as a base for calculating the default rates to the banking system, as well as signal for the changes in the Monetary policy stance. - The Lombard credits interest rate: Lombard credits represent monetary policy instrument which serve as a last resort facility and are extended on the base of collateral.
+Types of securities that can be used as collateral and terms for their utilization are revised on a quarterly basis and published ("List of securities that can be used as a collateral for NBRM credits"). - 3.
+Interest rate on credit extended at auction: the Credits auctions are conducted according to the Monetary policy projection and the weekly banking system liquidity projection.

-11 Starting from January 2003.

-12 In June 2003, netting - out of the amounts of Fund for monetary policy support and External account of the Government was done, these two accounts were closed, and the positive balance was transferred on the Single Treasury Account.13 See footnote 3.

-- 3. Interest rate on credit extended at auction: the Credits auctions are conducted according to the Monetary policy projection and the weekly banking system liquidity projection.
 The purpose of this instrument is regulation of the global liquidity level.
 The interest rates on these auctions are formed on a market basis, through bids. - 4.
 Interest rates on loans not paid back on maturity i.e. loans pertaining to regulation violations (default interest rate): are calculated at a rate 200% above the discount rate. - 5.
 Interest rate on a daily overdraft on the bank's account at NBRM.
 For the payment operations purposes, the banks have an opportunity for daily overdraft on the account at NBRM, on the base of collateral of security.
+If the daily

+Starting from January 2003.

+&lt;sup>12 In June 2003, netting - out of the amounts of Fund for monetary policy support and External account of the Government was done, these two accounts were closed, and the positive balance was transferred on the Single Treasury Account.

+See footnote 3.

-If the daily overdraft is not covered at the end of the term, NBRM charges Default interest rate (200% above the Discount rate) on the amount of the daily overdraft.14 - 6.
+- overdraft is not covered at the end of the term, NBRM charges Default interest rate (200% above the Discount rate) on the amount of the daily overdraft. - 6.
 Interest rate on Compulsory reserve not deposited on time: when the average amount of compulsory reserve is not deposit within the specified period, default interest rate of 200% above the discount rate is charged on the not provided amount; - 7.
 The interest rate for utilization of Compulsory reserves: when, within the reference period, the banks utilize the Compulsory reserve above the allowed amount (regardless whether at the end of the referent date, the total amount of Compulsory reserves is provided), default interest rate of 200% above the discount rate is charged. - 8.
-Interest rates on CB' bills sold at auction: the weighted interest rate at the CB' bills auctions conducted within the month is presented, regardless of the CB' bills maturity and the type of the auction. - 9; 10.
+Interest rates on CB' bills sold at auction: the weighted interest rate at the CB' bills auctions conducted within the month is presented, regardless of the CB' bills maturity and the type of the auction. - 9.
 Interest rates on Compulsory reserves: the opportunity costs of the sterilized liquidity, when allocating compulsory reserves, is compensated by this interest rate which for NBRM is a deposit interest rate.
 This interest rate is not charged on a surplus of Compulsory reserve.